Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

 “Remember last year when it seemed like the Oscars was racist?
 That’s gone, thanks to him.”

-During the ceremony itself, Kimmel even tweeted Donald Trump, tagging the President’s Twitter account and trying to lure him into responding.
+During the ceremony itself, Kimmel even tweeted Donald Trump, tagging the president’s Twitter account and trying to lure him into responding.

 Hey @realDonaldTrump u up?